Skip to content

 Accumulated experience

 Over more than twenty years, I have accumulated experience in hundreds of revision rhinoplasties.
 Each secondary nose is different, but the patterns of problems repeat.
-This experience allows me to quickly recognize what was done, what went wrong, and what the best correction strategy is.
+This experience helps me recognize what was done, what went wrong, and which correction strategy is most appropriate for the case.

 Solid training